|

 Kirby who left a will in 1790 in Stokes Co.
 I believe your birthdate for

-and his wife, Elizabeth "Betsy" Hollaman moved to Smith Co., TN and
+Pleasant and his wife, Elizabeth "Betsy" Hollaman moved to Smith Co.,

 then to Jackson Co., TN.
 Pleasant died about 1819/20.